 A friend of mine asked me how to downgrade a package to its lower versions.
-I already know how to downgrade a package in Arch Linux, but I haven’t done downgrading packages in Ubuntu before.
+I already know how to downgrade a package in Arch Linux, but I haven't downgraded packages in Ubuntu.
 After a bit of search in Ubuntu forums, I found that there is an easy way to do this.
 Read on further to know how can we downgrade package in Ubuntu and its derivatives.

 Downgrade A Package In Ubuntu